dockerizedrupal/php-5.6-for-docker/README.md

 ### Drush

-[Drush](https://github.com/drush-ops/drush) is built into the image.
+Every Drupal developer should know what [Drush](https://github.com/drush-ops/drush) is.

-There is also a wrapper script `tools/drush.sh` that allows you to use Drush directly from your host to communicate with the Drush that lives inside the container.
+There is also a wrapper script `tools/drush.sh` that allows you to use Drush directly from your host to communicate with the native Drush that lives inside the container.

+The wrapper script for Drush also can help you set up a fully working development environment, which consists of multiple Docker containers.

+The services that it currently knows about are:

+* Apache HTTP server
+* MySQL database server
+* PHP-FPM
+* Memcache
+* phpMyAdmin
+* Adminer
+* Mailcatcher

 #### Performance graph

-A graph comparing the execution times of Drush when running it from inside the container and outside the container.
+A graph comparing the execution times of Drush when running it from inside the container and from outside the container.

 ![drush_graph](/drush_graph.png)

-The command that were used to do the test is:
+The command that was used to do the test is following:

     for i in $(seq 1 20); do time bash -c "drush -y en views && drush -y dis views && drush -y pm-uninstall views"; sleep 1; done

-Keep in mind that Drush was executed three times in each test.
+Keep in mind that Drush was executed three times in a single test.

 This means that the average execution time difference displayed on the graph between native Drush and the wrapper script could be narrowed down at least three times, which is approximately 0.5 seconds.